Best Ways to Organize a Pantry

 Tip #2: Use Drawers Whenever Possible & Create Countertop Space

-When space allows, incorporate drawers and countertop space.
+When space allows, incorporate drawers and countertop space for pantry organization.
 They not only look sleek by keeping the clutter out of sight, but drawers eliminate you having to bend over to reach a bottom shelf or crawl into a cabinet to find what you need.
 Countertops work wonders for a pantry by essentially extending your kitchen’s space.
 Countertops provide an easy access space to pack lunches or do meal prep.
 It’s also a great place to keep your small appliances without cluttering your main kitchen countertops.

-Tip #3: Simplify It Visually
+Tip #3: Simplify It Visually for Pantry Organization

 As much as a pantry is meant for function, it’s also nice to keep it looking sharp visually so there’s a seamless transition into the rest of your kitchen.
-Investing in uniform bins, containers, or baskets creates a streamlined look.
+Pantry organization with uniform bins, containers, or baskets creates a streamlined look.
 Then, go ahead and ditch all those boxes and containers that all of your snacks and essentials come in.
 By keeping your items on display it makes it easier to know your inventory and it’s a lot quicker to find when you’re looking for at any given time.
 Oh, and one more thing – for an added organization trick, consider color coordinating your items.
 Your pantry will look like it’s straight out of a magazine!

 Tip #4: Create a Menu/Note Area